LibraryCarpentry/lc-overview/index.md

 > The data used in this workshop are often in the form of bibliographic metadata and text-based data.
 See each lesson for the specific datasets and sources used.
 {: .prereq}

+> ## License
+>
+> Lesson materials are all available online, under a CC BY license, for self-directed study or for adaptation and re-use (as "Carpentries-based" training).
+{: .prereq}

 # Workshop Structure

 ## Parts vs Days